-The main current research interest is the study of the climate system and Earth-System processes and interactions, with a specific focus on 1) the current and future evolution of the hydrological cycle and in particular precipitation in the mountain regions, and on 2) the Elevation-Dependent Warming, the mechanism by which high-altitude regions are experiencing more rapid and intense warming rates than the surrounding areas or the global mean.
+The main current research interest is the study of the climate system and Earth-System processes and interactions, with a specific focus on 1) the current and future evolution of the hydrological cycle, in particular precipitation and snow, in the mountain regions, and on 2) the Elevation-Dependent Warming, the mechanism by which high-altitude regions are experiencing more rapid and intense warming rates than the surrounding areas or comapared the global mean.
 Recent studies have been mainly focused on the Italian Alps and the Tibetan Plateau-Himalayas in Asia.
 These activities are performed through the analysis of both observations (in-situ, gridded datasets, satellite data) and data from global and regional climate model simulations.
 Both global and regional climate models are analysed, e.g., from CMIP and CORDEX arechives.

 In the past I developed and used radiative transfer models for the analysis of atmospheric trace gases measured by means of remote sensing techniques.
 Interest areas Study of the climate system, Earth System interactions and climate variability; particular focus on the hydrological cycle in the mountain environments.